KobraRocks/deno-smtp-connection/README.md

 This module is responsible to establish a connection with a Smtp Server.
 It helps sending smtp server commands and exposes the stmp server response.

+## Features Roadmap
+- TLS connection => implemented on port 465
+- BASIC connection => To be tested
+- STARTTLS connection => To be tested

 ## Usage
 ```ts
 import * as SmtpConnection from 'https://github.com/KobraRocks/deno-smtp-connection/blob/main/mod.ts';